 A challenging and rewarding career in secondary education is a unique opportunity for you to inspire and positively influence the lives of all young people who enter your classroom.
 Become the teacher who is confident, adaptable, and able to design and implement engaging and flexible learning experiences to meet the needs of your students.

-Archaeology, Business Studies, Drama, Economics, English, Geography, Environment and Society, History, Math, Media, Music, Study of Religions, Theological Studies, Visual Arts
+Archaeology, Business Studies, Drama, English, Geography, Environment and Society, History, Mathematics, Music, Study of Religions, Theological Studies, Visual Arts

 Average first year fee.
 Indicative only; subject to passage of legislation.